IBM/cloud-functions-workshops/101-workshop-nodejs/README.md

 #
 -->

-# Welcome to the Serverless Computing using Cloud Functions - Developer I
+# Welcome to the Serverless Computing using Cloud Functions - Developer I course

 Hello, future serverless developers!